Talent Leaders Need to Invest in L&D That’s Integrated into the Flow of Employees’ Work

 This only works with world-class sales onboarding.
 Companies need to provide training specifically for the hybrid sales environment, deliver learning in the flow of work, prioritize community and collaboration, and enable continual learning to succeed at onboarding in the hybrid era.

-Q: How can technology and analytics be leveraged for L&D to power reinvention and make an impact?
+Q: How can technology and analytics be leveraged for learning and development to power reinvention and make an impact?

 Amy: In the early 2000s, the learning management system (LMS) was the go-to solution for enterprise learning and development.
 But today’s companies have different needs.
 Today’s employees are on the go, using smartphones, tablets, and laptops for work.